LipsaPatro-19/EcommerceSpringAPI/HELP.md

 Product response= repo.findById(20) // null
 response.getColor(); // nullpointerexception - this will be thrown if we don't write the the Optional wrapper

+Product Table
+<------>
+categoryId:1 instead of categoryName

+Category Table
+1 Footwear
+2 Electronics

+Product belongs to Category
+A single category can have multiple products associated with it.
+A join allows you to combine data from two or more tables based on relationship To represent the above line in spring JPA we have Entity Relationship Mapping Some annotation - @ManytoOne @OneToMany